 How to use Solver command in Microsoft Excel

-If you want to get required final result and equally divide difference amount between the all items equally than you can use solver command in Microsoft Excel.
+If you want to get required final result and equally divide difference amount between the all items equally than you can use solver command in Excel.

 Step 1: Create given table in the Microsoft Excel.